 How do I order the badges?

-Once groups have finished the challenge, they must complete the badge order form which also contains the feedback form.
+Once groups have finished the challenge, leaders can complete the badge order form which contains the feedback form.